querycert/qcert/README-ODM.md

 If you installed the Designer using ODM in the cloud, there is a copy of `jrules-engine.jar` in the `studio/lib` directory of the directory where the Designer is installed.
-Simply copy that file into the `jrules2CAMP/lib` directory.
+Simply copy that file into the `jrulesParser/lib` directory.
 If you have some other version of ODM Rule Designer or Insights Designer, find the location where the ODM plugins are located and look for a plugin jar whose name starts with "com.ibm.rules.engine...".
 Inside this jar you may find a copy of jrules-engine.jar.
-Unzipping the outer jar into the `jrules2CAMP` directory should put a copy of jrules-engine.jar in the `lib` subdirectory.
+Unzipping the outer jar into the `jrulesParser` directory should put a copy of jrules-engine.jar in the `lib` subdirectory.
 Beyond those suggestions, you are on your own.